 Please include a translation of any non-English texts in your program notes.

-Composers must be available for the workshop on 15th July.
+Composers must be available for the workshop on either 22nd or 25th July.

 The work must feature solo voice, but the instrumentation of the accompaniment is open: